michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0064.md

 - v: narrate or give a detailed account of
 - v: specify individually
 ### Family
-recite: recital, recitation, recited, reciter, recites, reciting+;recital: recitalist, recitals;recitalist: recitalists;recitation: recitations;reciter: reciters
+- recite: recital, recitation, recited, reciter, recites, reciting+
+- recital: recitalist, recitals
+- recitalist: recitalists
+- recitation: recitations
+- reciter: reciters
 ### Examples
 - On Sunday, a dozens of people gathered on a street corner to recite the names of the victims in what’s become an annual gathering.
 - Verbal rehearsal of material—the shopping list you recite as you walk the aisles of a supermarket—is part of our working memory system.